miso-lims/miso-lims/docs/user_manual/boxes.md

 appropriate adjustments and click the "Save" button to try again.

-It is also possible to create a box when creating samples, when propagating libraries or samples (if Detailed Sample mode is enabled), and when receiving libraries.
+It is also possible to create a box when creating samples, when propagating libraries or samples (if detailed sample mode is enabled), and when receiving libraries.

 1. Click the appropriate box and fill out how many items to create/receive/propagate:
 	* Creating samples: Go to the Samples list page and click "Create" in the toolbar at the top left of the